-Block storage service is designed for departments/units that need to maintain an existing server infrastructure or have performance requirements not be met by network attached storage.
-The Block Storage service is primarily used to support the VM hosting service for directly attached VM disks and related VM hosting rates.
+The SAN (Block) Storage service is primarily used to support the VM hosting service for directly attached VM disks and related VM hosting rates.
 This service is also available for co-location partners that need to maintain server infrastructure in OIT supported Data Centers.
 The appropriate tier of SAN block storage listed below is determined by the peak IOPS (Input/Output Operations Per Second) that a specific application service needs.
-OIT-PCS will work with customers to determine an initial level based on performance monitoring and historical experience.
+OIT-PCS will work with customers to determine the tier based on performance monitoring and historical experience.
 However, adjustments will be made as necessary based on actual consumption reporting.
-As OIT refreshes storage systems, we will be able to enforce Quality of Service (QoS) to throttle specific application resource consumption to a predetermined level so that it may not impact the performance of other applications.
-It is critical for the customer to select the right level of resources for the application so as to reduce impact on other applications or customers.
+OIT does utilize Quality of Service (QoS) to protect neighboring VMs and not impact the performance of other applications.

 - Best suited for general desktops and lightweight services